bgplab/bgplab/policy/a-locpref-route-map/index.md

 # BGP Local Preference in a Complex Routing Policy

 In a previous lab exercise, you [used BGP local preference to prefer a high-speed uplink over a low-speed uplink](5-local-preference.md).
-That approach works well if you're willing to leave the backup link idle while the primary link is operational.
+That approach works well if you leave the backup link idle while the primary link is operational.
 Now, imagine that you want to send at least some of the traffic over the backup link that is connected to a different ISP:

 ![Lab topology](topology-policy-2isp.png)